 1.4 The Company has measures in place to protect the security of your data in accordance with our Data Security Policy.
-A copy of this can be obtained from [insert name].
+A copy of this can be obtained from HR.

 1.5 The College will hold data in accordance with our Data Retention Policy.
-A copy of this can be obtained from [insert name].
-We will only hold data for as long as necessary for the purposes for which we collected it.
+A copy of this can be obtained from HR We will only hold data for as long as necessary for the purposes for which we collected it.

-1.6 The HR Manager is a 'data controller' for the purposes of your personal data.
+1.6 The College is a 'data controller' for the purposes of your personal data.
 This means that we determine the purpose and means of the processing of your personal data.